singh1114/blockchain-dev.xyz/_posts/2021-05-15-third-generation-blockchain-cardano.md

 ### Network Bandwidth

-According to the design of Blockchain systems, since it's a peer-to-peer network it's hard to achieve network bandwidth of Megabytes to Gigabytes of Bandwidth.
+According to the design of Blockchain systems, since it's a peer-to-peer network it's hard to achieve network bandwidth of Megabytes to Gigabytes.

 ### Data storage